biobakery/maaslin/README.md

 column entry being the name of the taxa/otu followed by abundances of the taxa/otu per sample.

 iv.
-Abundances should be normalized by dividing each abundance by the sum of the column (sample) abundances.
+Abundances should be normalized by dividing each abundance measurement by the sum of the column (sample) abundances.

 v.
 Here is an example of the contents of an extremely small pcl file;
 another example can be found in this project at `maaslin/input/maaslin_demo.pcl`.

-    #SampleID	Sample1	Sample2	Sample3	Sample4
+    ID	Sample1	Sample2	Sample3	Sample4
     metadata1	True	True	False	False
     metadata2	1.23	2.34	3.22	3.44
     metadata3	Male	Female	Male	Female